wilsonmar/wilsonmar.github.io/_posts/2025-06-15-futurefun.md

 ## Learn Through Doing (Teamwork Skills)

-1. Situation Reports (SITREP) format
+1. AI PROJECT: Generate Situation Reports (SITREP) from Calendar entries
-1. Risks, Issues, Changes
+1. Daily handling of Risks, Issues, Changes

-1. Personal reliability Trend ("I will") https://quantifiedself.com/show-and-tell/?project=1109 “Commits.to has given me reason to pause before I rattle off an empty promise.
+1. Personal reliability Trend ("I will") https://quantifiedself.com/show-and-tell/?project=1109

+   “Commits.to has given me reason to pause before I rattle off an empty promise.
-As a people pleaser, I was in the habit of saying I would do things without a real intention to follow through on those statements in a consistent way.
+   I was in the habit of saying I would do things without a real intention to follow through on those statements in a consistent way.
    Now, I value maintaining my overall reliability instead of my agreeability in the moment.”

+   * <a target="_blank" href="https://www.reddit.com/r/homeassistant/comments/gqds1w/tracking_injections_for_diabetic_cat/">HomeAssistant app to track Cat insulin injections</a>
+   * <a target="_blank" href="https://support.apple.com/en-us/105064">Apple Medications app</a> on iPhone, iPad, Watch
+   * <a target="_blank" href="https://flic.io/start">$30 Flic buttons</a> send BlueTooth signal to $30/$80 hub, iPhone, or <a target="_blank" href="https://flic.io/applications/mac-app">macOS app</a>

 1. https://wilsonmar.github.io/asana/
 1. https://wilsonmar.github.io/jira/